ShaunakSen/Natural-Language-Processing/Transformers/Understanding Transformers.md

 `s_1 = decoder(y_0, s_0, C)`

-NOTE  in the diag below it says theat the decoder receives h_t-1 instead of s_t-1, which probably means that the decoder receives the prev hidden state from its own perspective, which is s_t-1
+NOTE  in the diag below it says that the decoder receives h_t-1 instead of s_t-1, which probably means that the decoder receives the prev hidden state from its own perspective, which is s_t-1

 In this way successively the op words are generated until a <STOP> token comes